 Completeness ensures that the message includes all essential details, reducing the need for further clarification.
 A complete message prevents misunderstandings and ensures that the receiver has all the required information to act accordingly.
-Elements of a Complete Message:
+Elements of a complete message include:

-- Answers the who, what, where, when, why, and how of the topic. - Includes supporting details and background information when necessary.

-• Provides instructions, next steps, or action points.
+- That answers who, what, where, when, why, and how of the topic. - Supports details and background information when necessary. - Provides instructions, next steps or action points.